ChokoSK8/WebScraping_Python-Elasticsearch-Docker/README.md

 # What does it do ?
   We scrap data from "www.techcrunch.com".
 We seek for informations about articles from any category.
 We collect them in dataframes.
 Then we insert them to the Elasticsearch database.
+We can search your data with a Flask API.
 # Installation
 ### Clone the repo
 ```